-Plaque build-up in your brain may be more harmful than having Alzheimer's geneOctober 15th, 2012 in Neuroscience /
+Plaque build-up in your brain may be more harmful than having Alzheimer's geneOctober 15, 2012 in Medicine & Health / Neuroscience

 A new study shows that having a high amount of beta amyloid or "plaques" in the brain associated with Alzheimer's disease may cause steeper memory decline in mentally healthy older people than does having the APOE ɛ4 allele, also associated with the disease.
 The study is published in the October 16, 2012, print issue of Neurology, the medical journal of the American Academy of Neurology.